*Manu and *Yemo: Legacy

 The motif of Manu and Yemo has been influential throughout Eurasia following the Indo-European migrations.
-The Greek, Old Russian (Poem on the Dove King) and Jewish versions depend on the Iranian, and a Chinese version of the myth has been introduced from Ancient India.
+The Greek, Old Russian (Poem on the Dove King) depend on the Iranian, and a Chinese version of the myth has been introduced from Ancient India.
 The Armenian version of the myth of the First Warrior Trito depends on the Iranian, and the Roman reflexes were influenced by earlier Greek versions.

 Baltic mythology records a fertility deity Jumis, whose name means 'pair, double (of fruits)'.
 His name is also considered a cognate to Indo-Iranian Yama, and related to Sanskrit yamala 'in pairs, twice' and Prakrit yamala 'twins'.
 Ranko Matasović cites the existence of Jumala as a female counterpart and sister of Jumis in Latvian dainas (folksongs), as another fertility deity, and in the same vein, Zmago Smitek mentioned the pair as having "pronounced vegetational characteristics".
 Jumis, whose name can also mean 'double ear of wheat', is also considered a Latvian chthonic deity that lived "beneath the plowed field".

 Later Iranian tradition (Pahlavi) attests a brother–sister pair named Jima (Yima) and Jimak (Yimak).
 Yimak, or Jamag, is described as Yima's twin sister in the Bundahishn, from Central Iran.
 Yima consorts with his sister Yimak to produce humankind, but is later killed by Azi Dahaka.

 The name Yama is attested as a compound in personal names of the historical Persepolis Administrative Archives, such as Yamakka and Yamakšedda (from Old Persian Yama-xšaita- 'majestic Yama', modern Jamshid).